OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

     mv results_data.zip jacs_bace
     zip -r jacs_bace.zip jacs_bace

-4. Upload the dataset ziped folder (that contains the compressed results) to zenodo.
+4. Upload the dataset zipped folder (that contains the compressed results) to zenodo.

   a) Login to zenodo or sign up if you do not have an account.
   b) Upload the data to the **Open Free Energy Zenodo Community**.
 You can find the OpenFE community here: `https://zenodo.org/communities/openfreeenergy/records?q=&l=list&p=1&s=10&sort=newest <https://zenodo.org/communities/openfreeenergy/records?q=&l=list&p=1&s=10&sort=newest>`_.